Non Novice Motorcycle Learner

 You may need to get a non-novice learner licence if:

-- Your full licence has been expired for more than 5 years
+- Your full Tasmanian licence has been expired for more than 5 years

-- Your full licence was cancelled and it must be reissued as a learner licence
+- Your full Tasmanian licence was cancelled and it must be reissued as a learner licence

-- You are applying for the transfer of your overseas licence and it has expired or you have failed a riding assessment
+- You are applying for the transfer of your overseas licence and it has expired or you have failed a motorcycle assessment

 Please note that if you have never held a full motorcycle licence anywhere in the world, you will need to apply for a novice motorcycle learner licence